Cross-Party group of UK Parliamentarians in Gibraltar on Brexit business | Gibraltar Chronicle

-A cross-party group of UK parliamentarians arrive in Gibraltar today on a two-day working visit.
+A cross-party group of UK parliamentarians are in Gibraltar as part of a two-day working visit focusing on Brexit related issues.

 The visit takes place against the backdrop of the negotiations for the United Kingdom and Gibraltar to leave the European Union, which means that it will centre on Brexit issues.